 To be Human is an Honour

-An energising glimpse of a young woman’s life through a wide variety of experiences; starting in 1978, she sweeps you up and carries you with her.
+An energising glimpse of a young woman’s life through a wide variety of experiences; starting in 1978, she sweeps you up and carries you with her. (for adults)

 Sharing her emotions, her understanding of the world and her spirituality, she travels both physically and metaphorically around the globe.
 With her sympathetic approach to the people she meets, combined with humour, sadness, wisdom, love and occasionally bizarre happenings; you will become drawn into her world of trust and belief that everything happens for a reason, helping to create a beautiful pattern of life.

 5 star rating from The Book Dragon, Stockton on Tees https://www.thebookdragon.co.uk/

 A joy to read, not only is it filled with adventure, humour, sadness and hope; it is full of inspiration and an insight into other worlds and cultures.
 Since reading it I have kept talking about it to other people, as ideas and stories keep popping back into my head-which is the sign of a good book.
 I enjoyed every minute and would highly recommend it.